PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 ### Week 2

 So far you have learned how to preprocess text.
 This week you will learn about two NLP algorithms and construct your first models.
-You will use skills you acquired last week to prepare the datasets for training these models.
+You will use the skills you acquired last week to prepare the datasets for training these models.

 **Self-study**